 – James C. Penny, founder of JC Penny

-District 7 is not a drive through district, what I see for the 7th District is people stopping, shopping, and enjoying what each township, village, and city in the 7th District has to offer.
-Our district has so much potential, we are the not only the breadbasket for the county but the district with the most economic opportunity.
-Over the past 50 years rural communities have found that, typically, for every business they've added to their communities they've lost one as well.
-K. McDaniel, an economist, states that "while entrepreneurial firms made significant contributions to growth of the US economy, there is evidence that rural areas have not shared equally in the gains."
+District 7 is not a drive-through district, what I see for the 7th District is people stopping, shopping, and enjoying what each township, village, and city in the 7th District has to offer.
+Our district has so much potential, we are not only the breadbasket for the county but also the district with the most economic opportunity.
+Over the past 50 years rural communities have found that, typically, for every business they’ve added to their communities, they’ve lost one as well.
+K. McDaniel, an economist, states that “while entrepreneurial firms made significant contributions to growth of the US economy, there is evidence that rural areas have not shared equally in the gains.”
 The Kauffman Center for Entrepreneurial Leadership describes two types of businesses that enter these rural markets, Lifestyle Businesses and High-Growth Businesses.
-Lifestyle businesses are typically your mom and pop shops or family owned farms, while the high-growth businesses are corporations and businesses suitable for going public.
+Lifestyle businesses are typically your mom and pop shops or family-owned farms, while the high-growth businesses are corporations and businesses suitable for going public.

-It's been proven that lifestyle businesses help their communities tremendously in terms of job creation, roughly 50% of all laborers in America work for smaller firms.
-In terms of helping the 7th District, focusing on small, fast-growing, highly innovative/technological based businesses would bring maximal economic output to our rural communities.
-While we should absolutely strive to attract high-growth businesses to our area we also must be cautious and prevent the community from being solely dependent on larger firms, as to prevent a job-flight scenario.
-With smaller/lifestyle firms we can focus on providing better job training opportunities and uplift union supported jobs and skill trades.
+It has been proven that lifestyle businesses help their communities tremendously in terms of job creation, roughly 50% of all laborers in America work for smaller firms.
+In terms of helping the 7th District, focusing on small, fast-growing, highly innovative/technological-based businesses would bring maximal economic output to our rural communities.
+While we should absolutely strive to attract high-growth businesses to our area we also must be cautious and prevent the community from being solely dependent on larger firms to prevent a job-flight scenario.
+With smaller/lifestyle firms we can focus on providing better job training opportunities and uplift union-supported jobs and skilled trades.